 These restrictions run the gamut from outright abortion bans to laws that prohibit abortions based on a pregnant person’s reason for wanting to end a pregnancy.
 An estimated one-third of all women of reproductive age live in states where abortion is now banned.

 Lawmakers in multiple states have also passed legislation making it more difficult to access medication abortions, which account for more than half of all abortions in the U.S., even as the federal government loosened restrictions, allowing providers to prescribe the pills via telemedicine and deliver them through the mail.

 This map focuses on three broad categories of abortion restrictions: outright and telemedicine abortion bans, waiting periods and insurance restrictions.

-These laws ban abortion after a certain point in pregnancy or ban specific methods of abortion and include, perhaps most notably, the Texas six-week ban.
+These laws outlaw abortion after a certain point in pregnancy or prohibit specific methods of abortion.

-These are limitations on the ability of health insurance plans to pay for abortion procedures.
-Most states block public funds, such as the state Medicaid program, from paying for abortion procedures, often with exceptions for life endangerment, rape and incest.
-Federal law prevents federal public spending on abortions.
-Therefore, people in states with such restrictions often have to pay out of pocket for abortions, which can cost hundreds or even thousands of dollars.
+These are state laws limiting when, or if, private health insurance plans may pay for abortion procedures.
+Most states block public funds, such as the state Medicaid program, from paying for abortion, often with exceptions for life endangerment, rape and incest.
+Federal law prevents federal money from funding abortions.
+People in states with insurance restrictions often have to pay out of pocket for abortions, which can cost hundreds or even thousands of dollars.

 Roe v.
 Wade

 A landmark Supreme Court case that enshrined the constitutional right to an abortion in 1973.

 Viability is the point in a pregnancy when a fetus could survive outside of the womb.
 Viability generally occurs after 24 weeks of gestation.